 - Dextrose (5%) and Sodium Chloride (0.9%) Injection, USP

-Do NOT add DOPAMINE (dopamine hydrochloride) Injection to Sodium Bicarbonate or other alkaline intravenous solutions, since the drug is inactivated in alkaline solution.
+Do NOT add Dopamine Hydrochloride to Sodium Bicarbonate Injection, USP or other alkaline intravenous solutions, since the drug is inactivated in alkaline solution.

 Administration rates greater than 50 mcg/kg/minute have safely been used in advanced circulatory decompensation states.
 If unnecessary fluid expansion is of concern, adjustment of drug concentration may be preferred over increasing the flow rate of a less concentrated dilution.

-- When appropriate, increase blood volume with whole blood or plasma until central venous pressure is 10 to 15 cm H2O or pulmonary wedge pressure is 14-18 mm Hg.
+- When appropriate, increase blood volume with whole blood or plasma until central venous pressure is 10 to 15 cm H2O or pulmonary wedge pressure is 14 to 18 mm Hg.

-- Begin administration of diluted solution at doses of 2-5 mcg/kg/minute
+- Begin infusion of diluted solution at doses of 2 to 5

-In more seriously ill patients, begin administration of diluted solution at doses of 5 mcg/kg/minute DOPAMINE (dopamine hydrochloride) and increase gradually, using 5 to 10 mcg/kg/minute increments, up to 20 to 50 mcg/kg/minute as needed.
-If doses of DOPAMINE (dopamine hydrochloride) in excess of 50 mcg/kg/minute are required, it is suggested that urine output be checked frequently.
-Should the urine flow begin to decrease in the absence of hypotension, reduction of DOPAMINE (dopamine hydrochloride) dosage should be considered.
-Multiclinic trials have shown that more than 50% of the patients were satisfactorily maintained on doses of DOPAMINE (dopamine hydrochloride) less than 20 mcg/kg/minute.
-In patients who do not respond to these doses with adequate arterial pressures or urine flow, additional increments of DOPAMINE (dopamine hydrochloride) may be employed in an effort to produce an appropriate arterial pressure and central perfusion.
+In more seriously ill patients, begin infusion of diluted solution at doses of 5 mcg/kg/minute of Dopamine Hydrochloride and increase gradually using 5 to 10 mcg/kg/minute increments up to 20 to 50 mcg/kg/minute as needed.
+If doses in excess of 50 mcg/kg/minute are required, it is advisable to check urine output frequently.
+Should urinary flow begin to decrease in the absence of hypotension, reduction of dopamine dosage should be considered.
+Multiclinic trials have shown that more than 50% of the patients have been satisfactorily maintained on doses of dopamine less than 20 mcg/kg/minute.
+In patients who do not respond to these doses with adequate arterial pressures or urine flow, additional increments of dopamine may be given in an effort to produce an appropriate arterial pressure and central perfusion.

-- Treatment of all patients requires constant evaluation of therapy in terms of the blood volume, augmentation of myocardial contractility, and distribution of peripheral perfusion.
-Dosage of DOPAMINE (dopamine hydrochloride) should be adjusted according to the patient's response, with particular attention to diminution of established urine flow rate, increasing tachycardia or development of new dysrhythmias as indices for decreasing or temporarily suspending the dosage.
+- Treatment of all patients requires constant evaluation of therapy in terms of the blood volume, augmentation of cardiac contractility, and distribution of peripheral perfusion.
+Dosage of dopamine should be adjusted according to the patient's response, with particular attention to diminution of established urine flow rate, increasing tachycardia or development of new dysrhythmias as indices for decreasing or temporarily suspending the dosage.

-- As with all potent intravenously administered drugs, care should be taken to control the rate of administration so as to avoid inadvertent administration of a bolus of drug.
+- As with all potent intravenously administered drugs, care should be taken to control the rate of administration to avoid inadvertent administration of a bolus of drug.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Dopamine (dopamine hydrochloride) HCl Injection, USP is available as follows:
+Dopamine HCl Injection, USP is available as follows:

-Avoid contact with alkalis (including sodium bicarbonate), oxidizing agents or iron salts.
+Avoid contact with alkalies (including sodium bicarbonate), oxidizing agents or iron salts.